Downsizing Cherokee Nation in 500 Years of Politics

-About the Video
+About the Next Video

-American Red and Black: Stories of Afro-Native Identity is produced by Alicia Woods.
-Made in 2006 this film looks at six Afro-Native Americans from around America.
+"American Red and Black: Stories of Afro-Native Identity" is produced by Alicia Woods.
+Made in 2006, this film looks at six Afro-Native Americans from around the United States.
 They speak about their thoughts on complex issues of Native and African heritage, ethnic identity, and racism inside multicultural communities.

-Downsizing the Cherokee Nation
+Downsizing Cherokee Nation

-HUD (US Department of Housing and Urban Development) funds already on deposit to the tribe were frozen to the tune of a denied $33,000,000 withdrawal attempt in late summer 2011.
+Harsher backlash began in 2011 when HUD decided to deny Cherokee Nation funding after its Supreme Court tossed the blacks from membership.
+HUD (U.S, Department of Housing and Urban Development) funds already on deposit to the tribe were frozen and a $33,000,000 withdrawal attempt in late summer 2011 was denied.